Skip to content

-Why Two-Factor Authentication Is Mandatory for Tax Professionals
+Why Two-Factor Authentication Is Required for Tax Software

-What Is Two-Factor Authentication and Why Does It Matter for IRS Security Six Compliance?
+What Is Two-Factor Authentication and Why Does IRS Security Six Require It?

 The IRS Security Six framework identifies six essential cybersecurity controls that all tax preparers must implement to protect nonpublic personal information (NPPI).
 Two-factor authentication serves as the primary access control layer within this framework, working alongside antivirus protection, firewall security, secure backups, drive encryption, and VPN security to create defense-in-depth protection.